filippoberti2020/home-assistant-image-metadata-cleaner/README.md

 # Home Assistant Image Metadata Cleaner

-This repository contains a Home Assistant addon that allows users to upload images and remove metadata using client-side JavaScript.
+This repository contains a Home Assistant addon that allows users to upload images and remove metadata using a local website page tool accesible at http://metadata-cleaner:8080.

 ## Features